dmansour2000/nodejs_sample_site/README.md

  ### Description

-This Node.JS web app is built using Node.JS and MongoDB.
+This Node.JS web app is built using Node.JS and mongoDB.

 ### App Screenshots
 <p>